-DAP.01.04 Fungal diversity in forest ecosystems Autumn / 1st semester 2 hours per week = 14 Lectures / 14 seminars ECTS credits: 5
+DAP.01.04 Fungal diversity in forest ecosystems ECTS credits: 5 Autumn / 1 st semester 2 hours per week = 14 Lectures / 14 seminars

 The concepts presented in the course aims to form a general view on the main systems of classification, morphology, structure and growth of the fungus.
 An important role is attributed to acquire the capacity to identify the species of fungi, knowledge about the complex role of fungi in forest ecosystem of interrelations between fungi, trees and environmental factors in the development and evolution of mycorrhizae.